HomeBlogWhich Industries Have the Highest Occupational Hearing Loss Rate? 9 Years of OSHA Data

 Ask most safety professionals which industries have the worst occupational hearing loss problem and you’ll hear the same answers: manufacturing, construction, mining.
 They’re not wrong — those sectors generate enormous case volumes.
 But volume alone is a misleading metric.

 A company with 50,000 employees recording 500 hearing loss cases is performing very differently than a company with 200 employees recording 40.
 The first has an injury rate of 100 per 10,000 workers.
 The second has a rate of 2,000.
 The second company has the real problem.
+That distinction — injury rate versus raw case count — is the difference between identifying where hearing loss cases accumulate and understanding where workers are actually most at risk.

-Hearing Loss Injury Rates by Industry: What the Data Shows
+Hearing Loss Injury Rates by Industry

 Forestry & Logging